BreezeLeave

 What "scoped" means here

 External HR access in BreezeLeave is not a different product surface.
-It is the standard HR role with a scope attached.
-The role inherits the HR permission set (manage employees, approve requests, adjust balances, access reports) but applies it only to employees who match the scope filter.
+It is the standard HR role with a country filter attached.
+The user inherits the HR permission set (manage employees, approve requests, adjust balances, access reports) but applies it only to employees whose country matches the assigned-countries list on the user record.

-Outside the scope, the user does not see the employee, the request, the balance, or the audit entry.
+Outside the assigned countries, the user does not see the employee, the request, the balance, or the audit entry.
 The data is filtered server-side, not just in the UI.
 That distinction matters for GDPR data-minimization claims.

-BreezeLeave roles page showing an external HR role scoped to two countries with audit log access
+BreezeLeave roles page showing an external HR user with two assigned countries

-External HR role with country scope applied.
-The same HR permissions; a narrower data slice.
+External HR with country scope applied.
+The same HR permissions; a narrower data slice filtered by country.

 Who needs external HR access